 1st funding period 2017-2022, 2nd funding period 2024-2029

-InQuoSens brings together excellent and internationally visible research activities of the two Universities of Jena and Ilmenau in the key technologies quantum optics and sensing technology.
+InQuoSens brings together excellent and internationally visible research activities of the two Universities of Jena and Ilmenau in the key technology quantum optics and sensing technology.
 By means of strategic investments measures and a joint strategy process at both locations, these fields are synergistically developed.
 InQuoSens coordinates its scientific development with the innovative needs of the Thuringian metrology and communication industry.
-For example, InQuoSens is currently working on the question of how quantum technologies can be used in autonomous driving or medical diagnostics.
+For example, InQuoSens is currently working on the question of how quantum technology can be used in autonomous driving or medical diagnostics.
 Through these activities, InquoSens has developed into an internationally renowned center of scientific excellence which contributes significantly to increase the innovative power of the Thuringian economy.

 InQuoSens was supported by the Thuringian State (FKZ 2017 IZN 0012) and the European Regional Development Fund (EFRE) with EUR 3.0 million in 2017-2022, and with further funds for the installment of the following embeded research groups.